jpherbst/qot-stack/readme.md

 The ```qotdaemon``` application monitors the ```/dev``` directory for the creation and destruction of ```timelineX``` character devices.
 When a new device appears, the daemon opens up an ioctl channel to the qot kernel module query metadata, such as name / accuracy / resolution.
 If it turns out the character device was created by the qot module, a PTP synchronization service is started on a unique domain over ```eth0```.
 Participating devices use OpenSplice DDS to communicate the timelines they are bound to, and a simple protocol elects the master and slaves.
 Right now, the node with the highest accuracy requirement is elected as master.

-In order to create a timeline first, run hellowrold application in a separate terminal,
+In order to create a timeline first, run helloworld application in a separate terminal,

 ```
 $> helloworld